 As rewarding as traveling may be for the traveler, this is not always the case for the communities where the traveler treads.
 There is a common misconception that simply spending money in a country benefits local communities — but there indeed are profound, adverse social and environmental consequences.

+Sustainability skeptics often claim that companies invest in product sustainability primarily to “look good” in the eyes of consumers.
+To them, sustainability is just another form of brand marketing.
 But they are wrong, according to a new report by sustainability consulting firm Pure Strategies.
 Companies that invest in product sustainability actually see the most benefit from reduced manufacturing costs — ahead of brand enhancement and even risk reduction.

-If the world continues down its current carbon-spewing course, global temperatures will hit a staggering 4.8 degrees Celsius above preindustrial levels by the end of the century, with potentially disastrous consequences for humanity, ecosystems and sustainable development, according to a new report by the U.N.
-Intergovernmental Panel on Climate Change (IPCC).
+If the world continues down its current carbon-spewing course, global temperatures will hit a staggering 4.8 degrees Celsius above preindustrial levels by the end of the century, with potentially disastrous consequences for humanity, ecosystems, and sustainable development, according to a new report by the Intergovernmental Panel on Climate Change (IPCC).

 What method of electricity generation is cheaper than solar, wind, oil or even coal?
 Trick question; it’s energy you don’t need to produce in the first place.
 Energy efficiency programs aimed at reducing energy waste cost utilities only about 3 cents per kilowatt hour, while generating the same amount of electricity from sources such as fossil fuels can cost two to three times more, according to a new report by the American Council for an Energy-Efficient Economy (ACEEE).